utkarshayadav/Smyana-TheAssistant/README.md

 Smyana is a voice and gesture based virtual assisstant.
 Functionalities of the assistant:

-●	It works on gesture controls, can increase/ decrease volume of the system by pinching and expanding the thumb and index fingers
+●	It works on gesture controls, can increase/decrease volume of the system by pinching and expanding the thumb and index fingers
 ●	Draw on screen with hand gesture.
 ●	It can send emails.
 ●	It can read emails.